Getting Started

 Install the crate

-cargo add ferrocatThe public workspace crates currently line up like this:
+cargo add ferrocatThe public workspace crates line up by responsibility:

-ferrocat: umbrella crate and default dependencyferrocat-po: PO parsing, serialization, merge helpers, and high-level catalog update APIsferrocat-icu: ICU MessageFormat parsing and structural helpers
+ferrocat: umbrella crate and default dependencyferrocat-po: PO parsing, serialization, merge/combine helpers, and high-level catalog update APIsferrocat-icu: ICU MessageFormat parsing, structural helpers, and authoring diagnostics

 Quick start